MdAbuBakarSani/asic-design-verification/systemverilog/assignments/verilog-operators_data-types_arrays/data_types/problem_statement_04/problem_statement_04.md

 ## Observation:

-All these data types are signed by default, meaning they can represent both positive and negative values.
+All these data types are **signed by default**, meaning they can represent both positive and negative values.
 The size of each type determines the range of values it can store.